 - Static x-ray and MRI analyses often do not show upper cervical pathology.

 - Radiologists who read the x-rays and MRIs emphasize the lower cervical vertebrae and discs in their readings, often not even commenting on the upper two cervical vertebrae.

 - There are invasive procedures to decrease nerve impulses for the occipital and trigeminal nerve such as radiofrequency ablation and microvascular decompression, so these techniques are emphasized for treatment; however, occipital and trigeminal neuralgia are both typically from upper cervical instability.

 - Other common symptoms of upper cervical instability include reduced neck range of motion, neck pain, insomnia, dizziness, lightheadedness, neck pain with movement, preauricular (ear) region pain, ringing in the ear, and vertigo.
 Again, these are common symptoms for which there are drugs to control the symptoms so upper cervical instability is not in the differential diagnosis.

-The challenges of diagnosing upper cervical instability is documented in the medical research
+The challenges of diagnosing upper cervical instability are documented in the medical research

-The challenges of diagnosing upper cervical instability with MRI or standard physical testing is documented in the medical research.
+The challenges of diagnosing upper cervical instability with MRI or standard physical testing are documented in medical research.
 BUT, the research is very limited.
 This is not a frequent area of study for doctors and radiologists.
 So let’s explore what we have.